msimonborg/odd_job/README.md

 you want, as long as they have unique names.

 Any default configuration options listed in your `config.exs` will also apply to your own supervised pools.
-You can override the config for any pool by passing specifying the configuration in your child spec options:
+You can override the config for any pool by specifying the configuration in your child spec options:

 ```elixir